EVerest/cbexigen/README.md

 especially [jinja2](https://pypi.org/project/Jinja2/).
 See `requirements.txt`
 for precise details.

-In order to be able to produce a codec, the standard's XML schema files are required.
+In order to be able to produce a codec, the standards' XML schema files are required.
 These cannot be distributed with the code generator.
 They are available within the actual standard documents, partly distributed separately by the ISO, and also available openly from other sources.
+The ISO 15118 schemas can also be downloaded automatically by the code generator.
+(This is not yet possible for the DIN 70121 schemas.)

 ## Configuration